octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/getSarif.md

 # Get information about a SARIF upload

 Gets information about a SARIF upload, including the status and the URL of the analysis that was uploaded so that you can retrieve details of the analysis.
 For more information, see "[Get a code scanning analysis for a repository](/rest/code-scanning/code-scanning#get-a-code-scanning-analysis-for-a-repository)."
-You must use an access token with the `security_events` scope to use this endpoint with private repos, the `public_repo` scope also grants permission to read security events on public repos only.
-GitHub Apps must have the `security_events` read permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `security_events` scope to use this endpoint with private or public repositories, or the `public_repo` scope to use this endpoint with only public repositories.

 ```js
 octokit.rest.codeScanning.getSarif({